barnabycollins/prognode/project/README.md

 # Music Room Bookings API
-Currently, my college uses a physical notebook for bookings in the music room.
+Currently, my college (Cuth's) uses a physical notebook for bookings in the music room.
 I decided to write an electronic web app to offer an alternative.

 ## Files included in this package
 - `static/*`: Static content for the web app.